sharishi/sharishi/README.md

 ###

 <p align="left">I'm a data scientist, ML engineer, wannabe hacker, and many things in between.
-You can define me as an information and math enthusiast, driven by the belief that  science is the key to our future😄<br>In my free time, I enjoy reading, playing piano, and volleyball.</p>
+You can define me as an information and math enthusiast, driven by the belief that  science is the key to our future😄<br>In my free time, I enjoy reading, playing the piano and volleyball.</p>

 ###